PyshinImpact/PyshinStart/README.md

 ### add/update members

 The member main page is `./member.md`.
-All members should be put under `_members`.
+All members should be put under `./_members`.
 You should also put member image under `./images` and link them to your profile.

 ### update side config

-The title, logo, and any other configurations can be found in `._config.yml`.
+The title, logo, and any other configurations can be found in `./_config.yml`.
 Do not change it unless you know what you are doing.

 ## Test locally